portier/portier-broker/docs/key-management.md

 NOTE: Inputs are read during broker startup, and there is currently no way to reload configuration.
 Rotating keys manually requires restarting the broker.

+NOTE: When using manual keying, keys are served to clients with a `Cache-Control` header and `max-age` set according to the `keys_ttl` setting.
+When manually changing keys, keep in mind how long clients may be caching your public keys.
+(Proxies can be ignored, because we add `s-max-age=0`.)